Program Director: Dr. Tyrone Bynoe

 Information Regarding Certification

-The degree in Educational Leadership does meet the criteria for professional teacher certification in the state of New York.
+The degree in Educational Leadership does meet the criteria for School Building Leader certification in the state of New York.
 Completion of these courses prepares the candidate to take the New York State School Leadership Certification Examinations 109 and 110, which the New York State Education Department requires for School Building Leader administrative certification.

 Students who seek New York administrative certification without the master’s degree should apply for the SBL Advanced Certification program.
 Candidates recommended for administrative certification are those who have completed the program of studies provided by the program adviser.

 The admission committee reviews the following in considering candidates for this program:

 - Two references (one from supervising principal or superintendent)

 - Ability to do graduate work

 - Writing sample (academic or professional)

 - Additional information, if requested by program director

 Admission to the MSED in Educational Leadership or the School Building Leader Advanced Certificate Program